 Friday

-This interesting miniature is unsigned but was tentatively attributed to Jean-Francois Vallee who was active in America from 1785-1826.
+This interesting miniature is unsigned but was inially attributed to Jean-Francois Vallee who was active in America from 1785-1826.
 Vallee worked in Charleston, Boston, Philadelphia, and New Orleans.

-The overall painting style of the miniature is of an artist trained in France.
-They tended to have solid backgrounds, whereas American and British trained artists tend to paint the background in watercolor.
+Overall, the painting style of the miniature of the lady is of an artist trained in France.
+They often painted solid backgrounds, whereas American and British trained artists tended to paint the background in watercolor.
 The background here being a solid maroon-brown color and painted in gouache.
 However, the artist has made maximum use of the ivory base for the sitter's bonnet, face, and shawl by the minimum use of color.

-By a process of elimination from this group, Vallee was felt to be the most likely artist to have painted the miniature.
+By a process of elimination from this group, Henri is felt to be the most likely artist to have painted the miniature.
 However, other opinions are very welcome.

 From the costume, the miniature has been dated as around 1800.
 The bonnet is very similar to two other early American miniatures in the collection.
 One of Mary Ball Gordon with a black ribbon in her bonnet and Mary Green Marshall with a blue and white ribbon in her bonnet.